Log In

 3. Treat your Christmas budget like a bill

-We all know that Christmas rolls around every year, like clockwork, meaning it's something for which we can plan ahead.
-And knowing how costly the festive season can be, it's definitely more manageable to regularly set aside smaller chunks of funds throughout the year, compared to stumping up hundreds (or thousands!) of cash all in one go.
+We all know that Christmas rolls around every year, like clockwork.
+That means it's something we can plan ahead.
+Knowing how costly the festive season can be, it's definitely more manageable to regularly set aside money throughout the year, compared to stumping up hundreds (or thousands!) of cash in a hurry.

-While you may not know exactly how much to budget for Christmas until you get closer to the date with more concrete plans, just estimate what you'll need and adjust the amount you set aside as required.
+You may not know exactly how much to budget for Christmas until you get closer to the date with more concrete plans.
+However, you can just estimate what you'll need, then adjust the amount you set aside as required.

 If you need to put away $50 a month to meet your Christmas budget for gifts, food or travel, treat it the same way you do your rent and other bills.
 You wouldn’t spend the money you intended for your rent on a night out with friends, so the same rule should apply.

-Consider setting up a scheduled payments, so the money automatically moves to your chosen account on payday.
-Alternatively, some banks now let you create personalised savings goals, which can be useful for putting money aside and removing temptation.
+Consider setting up automated payments, so the money gets moved to your chosen account on payday.
+Alternatively, some banks let you create personalised savings goals, which can be useful for putting money aside and removing temptation.

 Top tip: RentPay's buffer feature could be used as a place to stash cash regularly throughout the year to build up the necessary funds for your Christmas budget and expenses!
 Or how about planning ahead for a rent-free Christmas?